CBPFGMS/cbpfgms.github.io/cbpfbp/README.md

 ```<div id="d3chartcontainercbpfbp" data-year="2018" data-responsive="true" data-lazyload="true"></div><script type="text/javascript" src="https://cbpfgms.github.io/cbpfbp/src/d3chartcbpfbp.js"></script>```

 The script will create an SVG inside the `<div>` specified in the snippet.
+For better results, the snippet should be inside a container at least 743px wide.

 The JavaScript code will also reference [D3.js](https://d3js.org) version 5 and the [common CSS](https://github.com/CBPFGMS/cbpfgms.github.io/raw/master/css/) file.